pw4rn3r/ECE382/labs/lab8/index.md

 ## Overview

 During this lab, you will combine the previous laboratory assignments and program your robot to autonomously navigate through a maze.
 On the last day of the lab, each section will hold a competition to see who can solve the maze the fastest.
-The fastest time in ECE 382 will have their name engraved on a plaque in the CSD lab.
+The fastest time in ECE 382 will have their name engraved on a plaque in the lab.
 Believe it or not, the main goal of this lab is for you to have some fun with computer engineering!

 ## Requirements